ax3l/colorphobic/README.md

 Scientists *always* store and publish the scripts and the data that produced "shiny image XY" published in year `y = $this - rand()`.

-Therefore you will never come to the point were you are stopped trying to reconstruct a lineout of a crumpy 100x123 pixel image with a obfuscating rainbow color scale.
+Therefore you will never reach the point were you are stopped trying to reconstruct a lineout of a fuzzy 100x123 pixel image with a obfuscating rainbow color scale.

-Of course, the only use of this tool is to reconstruct the data from images similar to the previously mentioned scenario in case of a hard drive crash (or a zombie outbreak) that destroyed all three offline copies.
+Of course, the only use of this tool is to reconstruct the data from images similar to the previously shown scenario, e.g., in case of a hard drive crash (or a zombie outbreak) that destroyed all three offline copies.

 P.S.: Please follow an [open access](https://en.wikipedia.org/wiki/Open_access)